Your guide to dog boarding licences

-As well as speaking to your local council, reading the full Animal Boarding Establishment Act 1963 will give you an in-depth understanding of animal boarding licences.
+As well as speaking to your local council, reading the full the specific section of the Animal Welfare England Regulations 2018 on home boarding will give you an in-depth understanding of animal boarding licences.

 Much in the act may not be relevant to you, but here are five other key things you need to remember when running a boarding business from your own home:

-- If you have your own dog, written consent must be gained from your clients stating they agree to their dog being kept on the same premises
+- If you have your own dog, or will be boarding dogs from multiple households, written consent must be gained from your clients stating they agree to their dog being kept on the same premises

 - No dog registered under the Dangerous Dogs Act 1991 can be accepted